Early Field Experience

 All candidates must successfully complete a volunteer or paid observation and participation in a “regular” classroom (not a Special Ed class or after school program) in a public school within the past 7 years.
 The purpose is to get you into a classroom to see what a “day in the life of a teacher” is really about.

 This requirement must be COMPLETE and may NOT be in progress when you submit your credential program application (unless being completed as a course during the Spring semester).

 Options for Completing This Requirement

 You must complete 45 hours of observation in public California classrooms on your own in the grade level (s) and subject(s) in which you plan to teach.
-You would need to upload a completed “Early Field Experience” verification page to your Program application.
+You must upload a completed “Early Field Experience” verification page to your Program application.

-Note: If you have any teaching experience outside the classroom within the past 7 years (such as tutoring, coaching, international teaching experience, private teaching experience), these hours can count for up to 15 of the 45 required hours.
+Note: If you have any teaching experience outside the classroom within the past 7 years (such as tutoring, coaching, international teaching experience, CTE teaching, or private teaching experience), these hours can count for up to 15 of the 45 required hours.

 Please include a letter or note in your application to document the completion of these hours in addition to the EFE Verification Form for the other 30 hours that would be required.

 Questions?
 Contact our advisors at [email protected] if you have specific questions about your past early field experience.